nhsconnect/prm-repo-e2e-tests/README.md

-# continuity-service-e2e-tests
+# e2e-tests

-These are end to end tests that run across all microservices that comprise the continuity service.
+End to end tests of the Patient Record Migration (PRM) Repository team, testing each of two service domains:
+1. the Continuity Service - and all its microservices
+2. the Repository - and all its microservices

+## Split of test domains

+There is a link from the Continuity Service to the Repository - the repo-incoming queue.
+This is used as the injection point for Repository tests and no Continuity tests look beyond this point.

 ## Top level test types